 Whether you’re here for fine dining, wine tasting or boutique shopping, you can’t deny the charm of these Old West, Gold Rush towns.
 They’re simply charming, and each has its own unique history, ambience and architecture.

-Murphys‘ tree-lined streets, wine tasting rooms, boutique shops and find dining don’t overpower its historic origins.
+Murphys‘ tree-lined streets, wine tasting rooms, boutique shops and fine dining don’t overpower its historic origins.
 In fact that’s part of the charm of this popular destination town.
-Here, you’ll find plenty of history in the Murphys Hotel and saloon, which has been in continuous operation since the Gold Rush, and in all of the fab boutiques, galleries, and restaurants housed in these Victorian era buildings.
+Here, you’ll find plenty of history in the Murphys Hotel and saloon (in continuous operation since the Gold Rush), as well as in all of the fab boutiques, galleries, and restaurants housed in these Victorian era buildings.
 On Saturday mornings, you can even take a free, guided tour of the history of Murphys, courtesy of the Murphys Old Timers Museum.
 Learn more about Murphys’ history.

 Calaveras Top Attractions: 6.
 Wine

-As part of the Sierra Foothills wine region, Calaveras produces some of the best wines in California.
+Last, but certainly not least, we have some seriously good wine.
+Lauded as a snob-free wine tasting zone, as part of the up-and-coming Sierra Foothills wine region, that snob-free title doesn’t stop Calaveras vintners from producing some of the best wines in California.
 But don’t take our word for it.
 Read what Forbes had to say in their 2016 article: Calaveras: The New Pulse of California Wine Country.
-Check out the full list of all of our wineries
+Check out the full list of all of our Calaveras wineries here.
+While many tasting rooms and wineries can be found in downtown Murphys, look a little closer, and you’ll find vineyards and tasting rooms sprinkled throughout Calaveras County.